qcodespp/qcodespp.github.io/_sources/parameters.rst.txt

 where `lambda <https://docs.python.org/3/reference/expressions.html#lambda>`__ is a way to define a very simple function in python.

-The more long form way to it (assuming now the voltage and current measurements come from different instruments) would be:
+This is equivalent to:

 .. code-block:: python

     def get_resistance():
-        return instrument1.voltage() / instrument2.current()
+        return voltage() / current()

     resistance = qc.Parameter('resistance', unit='Ohm', label='Resistance',
                               get_cmd=get_resistance)

-In both cases, we can see the parameter has a name, a unit, a label, and a get_cmd that defines how to get the value of the parameter.
 Parameters also accept a ``set_cmd`` argument, which defines how to set the value of the parameter, if relevant.

 Defining custom get commands can also enable us to do things like averaging, filtering, or any other operation that is not directly supported by the instrument. e.g.